Programs for Families and Children

 Back to School Backpack Program: Filled backpacks are distributed each August to Suffield youth who are living in low income households.
 The backpacks are age and grade appropriate and are provided thanks to the generosity of Suffield residents and civic organizations.

-Thanksgiving & Christmas Food & Gift Basket Program: The ingredients for traditional Thanksgiving & Christmas feasts are provided to Suffield families experiencing financial difficulties.
+Thanksgiving & December Holidays Food & Gift Basket Program: The ingredients for traditional Thanksgiving & December Holidays feasts are provided to Suffield families experiencing financial difficulties.
 Food & gift baskets are donated by local individuals, families, businesses, school groups, churches and community groups.

 Camp Subsidies: The Suffield Community Aid has allocated camp subsidies for children in Suffield.
 The purpose of the camperships is to help provide needed and enriching summer experiences to children who otherwise would find the camp experience financially prohibitive.
 Attendance at a Suffield-based camp is not required.